zilevus/INR/README.txt

 monitor the current page of the user, the exercise that is being performed, which iteration of the exercise is being performed, the time of day and any interaction with the page that the user inputs.

+HOST : The CV server maintained by Jin-Woo (the gigabit) PORT : 8888
+Local port is 3001.

 Use of NativeScript
 --------------------------------------------------------------------------------